Algernon Percy, 1st Earl of Beverley: Background and education

-Born Algernon Smithson, he was the second son of Hugh Percy, 1st Duke of Northumberland, and his wife, Lady Elizabeth Seymour, only daughter of Algernon Seymour, 7th Duke of Somerset.
-He was the brother of Hugh Percy, 2nd Duke of Northumberland, and the half-brother of James Smithson.
-He was educated at Eton.
+Born Algernon Smithson in Mayfair, London, he was the second son of Hugh Percy, 1st Duke of Northumberland, and his wife, Lady Elizabeth Seymour, only daughter of Algernon Seymour, 7th Duke of Somerset, whose mother was the heiress of the old Earls of Northumberland.
+He was the brother of prominent military officer Hugh Percy, 2nd Duke of Northumberland.
+He was educated at Eton College.

 Public life

-In 1774, Percy was elected MP for Northumberland.
+In 1774, Percy was elected Member of Parliament for Northumberland.
 He was elected MP for both Northumberland and Bere Alston in 1780, and chose to continue sitting for Northumberland.
 In 1786, he left the Commons when he inherited his father's barony of Lovaine (a title which was created for his father with a special remainder to pass to Algernon as a second son).
 He was created Earl of Beverley, in the County of York, in 1790.

+He died on 21 October 1830, aged 80, at Le Mans, and was buried at St Marylebone Parish Church, Marylebone, London.

 Family

 Lord Beverley married Isabella Burrell, second daughter of Peter Burrell and sister of Peter Burrell, 1st Baron Gwydyr, in 1775.
 Their children were: